Choosing the Right Social Media Platform for Your Business

 Twitter is an excellent platform to build awareness for your brand.
 Twitter utilizes the hashtag, which organizes conversations around a word or phrase.
 By searching hashtags, you can learn what people are talking about so you can craft your tweets to take part in popular conversations.
 Why would you do this?
 Because Twitter can offer insight into what topics are trending, Twitter is often used by news outlets to find stories.
 Since Twitter is often used to provide real time updates to an audience, many brands combine Twitter with offline engagement, such as events.

-Although YouTube boasts 1 billion users, its reach extends far past that.
+Although YouTube boasts 2.3 billion users, its reach extends far past that.
 You don’t have to sign up to be a user to view content on YouTube.
 As a result, YouTube has become one of the biggest search engine platforms.
 Many of these searches are for “How To” videos.
-Service industry businesses who can offer this type of content work well on this platform.
+Service industry businesses that can offer this type of content work well on this platform, along with lifestyle and educational videos.

 LinkedIn has the distinction of being the most utilized platform for older audiences.
 It boasts the largest users among ages 30-49.
 LinkedIn is also unique because it has a narrow focus.
 People use LinkedIn to search for jobs and to network professionally.
 As a result, the platform is useful for B2B lead generation, general networking, as well as recruiting employees.